unknowndeveloper42/DIKI-Source-Code-and-Web-App/README.md

 # DIKI - Dictionary for Incivility Detection (German)

 Welcome!
 This is a temporary webspace to provide a blind review of our paper *Developing an Incivility-Dictionary for German Online Discussions –
 A Semi-Automated Approach Combining Human and Artificial Knowledge* and the associated **DIKI WEB APP**.
-This  repository provide the source code and the supplemental material of the development and evaluation of DIKI, the two dictionaries *DIKI small* and *DIKI large*, and the source code of the DIKI Web App.
-Please note that all links that refere to the authors are removed for blind review and will be enabled with release.
+This repository provides the source code and the supplemental material of the development and the evaluation of DIKI, the dictionaries *DIKI small* and *DIKI large*, and the source code of the DIKI Web App.
+Please note that all links that refere to the authors are removed for blind review and will be enabled in case of release.

 **Click [here](https://diki-web-app.herokuapp.com/)** to test the app right away!